gbrlturing/WIP-TuringPracticalTest/readme.md

 This application was created for Turing candidates to test their coding skills.
 This codebase demonstrates a fully fledged backend application built with **ASP.NET Core** .
 It includes CRUD operations, authentication, routing, pagination, and more.

+# Exercises
+1. Follow other users
+2. CRUD Articles
+3. CR*D Comments on articles (no updating required)
+4. GET and display paginated lists of articles
+5. Favorite articles

 # Existing Features

 The following features already provided in this application: